makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 ### Openpay

 Australian BNPL contender Openpay offers smarter payment plans for bigger purchases, with limits up to $20,000.
-And now, with a new [partnership deal](https://www.reuters.com/markets/deals/australias-openpay-strikes-bnpl-partnership-deal-with-american-express-2021-12-01/) in place with American Express, Openpay is set to take on the global market
+And now, with a new <a href="https://www.reuters.com/markets/deals/australias-openpay-strikes-bnpl-partnership-deal-with-american-express-2021-12-01/">partnership deal</a> in place with American Express, Openpay is set to take on the global market

-However, with the [departure of CEO Michael Eidel](https://fst.net.au/financial-services-news/openpay-ceo-to-depart-with-the-bnpl-to-back-away-from-uk-expansion/), some industry insiders are wondering whether Openpay's ambitious plans will still go ahead.
+However, with the <a href="https://fst.net.au/financial-services-news/openpay-ceo-to-depart-with-the-bnpl-to-back-away-from-uk-expansion/">departure of CEO Michael Eidel</a>, some industry insiders are wondering whether Openpay's ambitious plans will still go ahead.
 Only time will tell whether this Australian startup can make it big in the global BNPL market.

 ### Limepay

 Finding a niche in the competitive Australian payments landscape, LimePay offers an easy and convenient way to pay for goods and services online.
 With no redirects or extra logins, LimePay puts users in control of their payments.

-Plus, through a [partnership with Domain](https://www.savings.com.au/news/limepay-finds-their-niche-in-the-bnpl-market), LimePay offers home sellers the ability to market, renovate or upgrade their home before paying back the costs once the property is sold.
+Plus, through a <a href="https://www.savings.com.au/news/limepay-finds-their-niche-in-the-bnpl-market">partnership with Domain</a>, LimePay offers home sellers the ability to market, renovate or upgrade their home before paying back the costs once the property is sold.

 ## Middle East

 The Middle East BNPL landscape is rapidly evolving, with new players and partnerships emerging on a regular basis.
-While the market is still in its early stages of development, it is showing strong potential for future growth, with players including [Cashew](https://www.cashewpayments.com/), [Tabby](https://tabby.ai/), [Shahry](https://shahry.app/en/), [Postpay](https://postpay.io/), and [Tamara](https://tamara.co/en/index.html).
+While the market is still in its early stages of development, it is showing strong potential for future growth, with players including <a href="https://www.cashewpayments.com/">Cashew</a>, <a href="https://tabby.ai/">Tabby</a>, <a href="https://shahry.app/en/">Shahry</a>, <a href="https://postpay.io/">Postpay</a>, and <a href="https://tamara.co/en/index.html">Tamara</a>.

 ### Tabby

-Seeking to dominate the Gulf Cooperation Council states' (GCC) BNPL landscape, Tabby has announced it has secured a massive [$50 million](https://techcrunch.com/2021/08/04/dubai-based-buy-now-pay-later-platform-tabby-raises-50m-at-300m-valuation/) in Series B funding.
+Seeking to dominate the Gulf Cooperation Council states' (GCC) BNPL landscape, Tabby has announced it has secured a massive <a href="https://techcrunch.com/2021/08/04/dubai-based-buy-now-pay-later-platform-tabby-raises-50m-at-300m-valuation/">$50 million</a> in Series B funding.
 Valued at $300 million, this latest round of investment will help Tabby further cement its position as the leading buy now, pay later solution in the region.

 Founded by Hosam Arab following his departure from fashion retailer Namshi, Tabby was conceived as a solution to the economic difficulties faced by the MENA and GCC region.
 With this latest injection of capital, Tabby looks poised to take on even more prominence in these markets.

 ### Tamara

-Saudi BNPL firm recently raised a [$110 million Series A](https://www.menabytes.com/tamara-series-a/) led by Checkout.com, following an earlier $6 million seed round.
-Launching in [2020](https://www.pymnts.com/buy-now-pay-later/2021/bnpl-was-highly-needed-across-mena-where-banks-now-play-catch-up-with-fintechs/), they expanded incredibly rapidly.
+Saudi BNPL firm recently raised a <a href="https://www.menabytes.com/tamara-series-a/">$110 million Series A</a> led by Checkout.com, following an earlier $6 million seed round.
+Launching in <a href="https://www.pymnts.com/buy-now-pay-later/2021/bnpl-was-highly-needed-across-mena-where-banks-now-play-catch-up-with-fintechs/">2020</a>, they expanded incredibly rapidly.

 Tamara lets consumers split payments in thirds: One third upon purchase, and the rest over the course of 60 days, of coures without fees or interest.

 ### Cashew

-An early-stage startup, [Cashew](https://gulfbusiness.com/the-sme-story-ibtissam-ouassif-co-founder-of-cashew-payments/) has already secured $13.5 million in funding for its pre-series A round.
+An early-stage startup, <a href="https://gulfbusiness.com/the-sme-story-ibtissam-ouassif-co-founder-of-cashew-payments/">Cashew</a> has already secured $13.5 million in funding for its pre-series A round.
 Operating out of the DIFC and Saudi Arabia, Cashew is expanding to other GCC markets.

 The company credits its success to its investment in technology and team building, with all money going back into the business rather than toward loan repayment.
 Strong product and technology teams are the heart of Cashew's business model and continue to propel it forward.

 # Where is buy now, pay later headed?

 As global consumers become increasingly comfortable with the idea of making purchases with a few clicks or taps, the popularity of buy now, pay later services continues to grow.
-In fact, the global BNPL market is expected to hit [$1 trillion](https://www.cbinsights.com/research/report/buy-now-pay-later-outlook/) in annual gross merchandise volume by 2025, according to a report from CBInsights.
+In fact, the global BNPL market is expected to hit <a href="https://www.cbinsights.com/research/report/buy-now-pay-later-outlook/">$1 trillion</a> in annual gross merchandise volume by 2025, according to a report from CBInsights.

 Strategic partnerships and consolidation are becoming key to success in the BNPL market.
 Late last year, for example, Square agreed to acquire Afterpay, an Australian company that offers BNPL services, for [$29 billion](https://www.inc.com/teresa-xie/square-afterpay-buy-now-pay-later.html).
 And in January of this year, Zip and Sezzle were [in talks to merge](https://www.smh.com.au/business/banking-and-finance/zip-and-sezzle-in-merger-talks-as-bnpl-consolidation-heats-up-20220125-p59qzy.html) amidst industry consolidation.